yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 ./train.py samples/rsl_blocks_probBLOCKS-14-0_countBoth_100000_ss80970 -s 1 -pat 15
 ```

+The resulting trained model, logs, plots, etc. will be located in the
+appropriate `results` directory.

 ### Evaluating instances
 Executing `./test.py` without any arguments will show how to use it with all
 the possible arguments.